Best Fundraisers for Schools

 Becoming a firefighter is the dream of many elementary school children.
 Why not build on that dream?
 Hold a picnic in a beautiful city park and team up with your local fire department.
 Parks are the favorite playground for kids with all the best ways to swing and room to run.
 Yet this school fundraising event adds some education.
 Add a firetruck and fireman for them to experience and ask questions of and you pique their curiosity and educate them.
 Plant plenty of public education material about your school nearby and sell food of the old favorites of picnics.

-A readathon fundraiser is a peer-to-peer fundraising event where students commit to reading as a means of raising money for your school or PTO/PTA.
+A readathon fundraiser is a peer-to-peer fundraising event where students commit to reading as a means of raising money for your school or PTO/PTA fundraising.
 Reading Fundraisers promote literacy and a love of reading for children; they offer an academic challenge or competition which kids enjoy.
 It’s easy to get everyone excited about a readathon because of its contribution to society.
 Be bold in your social media promotion and you’ll be sure to exceed your fundraising goals.

-Arts & Craft Fair
+Arts & Craft Fairs

 Arts & Crafts fairs are great holiday or Christmas fundraising events.
 If 20 arts & craft artists pay $50 each to put a booth at your craft fair, your school has already made $1,000.
 The fair gives artists the option to advertise that a portion of their sales go towards your school.
 There are craft artists among your students, teachers and PTA members who will want to participate and may donate a portion of their sales.
 Find popular local food vendors (who also donate a portion of funds raised) and a few guitarists for extra fundraising and mood.

-A Carnival is an Elementary School PTO/PTA fundraising must!
+A school carnival is an Elementary School PTO/PTA fundraising must!
 Many schools offer free admission to their carnivals so that everyone can attend, with game tickets being sold.
 Include all kinds of games for elementary kids and their families, including a bouncy house, win-a-fish, lucky duck and soda toss ring games to name just a few.
 Cotton-candy, pizza, popcorn and beverages bring in extra funds.
 Raffle donated goods at the event, and add a silent auction for extra allure.

-Best Middle School Fundraisers
+Best Fundraisers for Schools – Middle School Fundraisers

 By middle school, some students are really into art.
 Watching local painters, sculptors, photographers, ceramicists and textile designers working on their craft will fascinate these students and community donors.
 An Art Show fund raiser could include participants having a hands-on art experience, if some of your artists can host a workshop.
 Sell tickets online and take donations on your event management website.